Good Hound Dog

 Breaking down reinforcement and punishment

 I see the same arguments play out in dog training groups online.
-Someone shares their approach, and immediately people start throwing around terms like "positive reinforcement," "negative reinforcement," and "punishment."
+Someone shares their approach, and immediately people start using terms like "positive reinforcement," "negative reinforcement," and "punishment."
 Many times, these terms get used as weapons to shut down discussion rather than actually talking about what works for dogs.

 What these terms actually mean

-Negative punishment: Remove something rewarding (like attention) to decrease a behavior
+Negative punishment: Remove something rewarding (like attention) to decrease a behavior.

 What the dog experiences matters more than your intent

-punishment is that they're defined by the outcome, not what you intended.
+What's important to recognize about reinforcement and punishment is that they're defined by the outcome, not what you intended.
 What's reinforcing for one dog might be meaningless or even unpleasant for another.
 Some dogs love being petted; others lean away from it.
 Some are food motivated, others care more about access to spaces, movement, or toys.
 And to add complexity, of these things can change with context.

 The industry label problem